Zelfrost/FindItForMe/README.md

 ## What do I need?

-- PHP 7.0, at least
+All you need is PHP 7.0, at least, and composer, or docker, and optionally docker-compose.
-- composer

 ## How do I install it?